Irish Cheddar Cheese Toastie with Homemade Tomato Soup

 A balanced diet ensures that we obtain enough energy and nutrients to help maintain the normal functioning and optimal health of our bodies; to assist with growth and repair; and to help fight and prevent against infection and disease.

-Below outlines some key nutrients, a selection of the normal functions they contribute to and examples of food sources:
+To the right, find some key nutrients, a selection of the normal functions they contribute to and examples of food sources:

 Our energy and nutrient needs vary depending on unique factors such as gender, age, body size, growth phase and physical activity levels.
 In general, however, a balanced diet will ensure you are getting what you need.